mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 For this post, we will be using the data from [UC-Irvine machine learning recognition datasets](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 This dataset contains Wine Quality information and it is a result of chemical analysis of various wines grown in Portugal.

-We will need to extract the data from the public repository (for this post I went ahead and uploaded the data to gist.github.com) and transform it into a format that can be used by the ML algorithms (not part of this post), thereafter we will load both raw and transformed data into a PostgreSQL database running in a Docker container, then create a [DAG](https://airflow.apache.org/tutorial.html) that will run the ETL pipeline.
+We will need to extract the data from a public repository (for this post I went ahead and uploaded the data to [gist.github.com](gist.github.com)) and transform it into a format that can be used by ML algorithms (not part of this post), thereafter we will load both raw and transformed data into a PostgreSQL database running in a Docker container, then create a [DAG](https://airflow.apache.org/tutorial.html) that will run an ETL pipeline periodically.
 The DAG will be used to run the ETL pipeline in [Airflow](https://airflow.apache.org/).

 ## The Walk-through

-Before we can do any transformation, we need to extract the data from the public repository.
-Using Python and Pandas, we will extract the data from the public repository and upload it to a PostgreSQL database.
+Before we can do any transformation, we need to extract the data from a public repository.
+Using Python and Pandas, we will extract the data from a public repository and upload the raw data to a PostgreSQL database.
 This assumes that we have an existing PostgreSQL database running in a Docker container.

 ### The Setup